 Eating a balanced diet that is rich in fruits, vegetables, whole grains, and lean protein can reduce inflammation and improve overall health.
 Avoid processed foods, sugary drinks, and alcohol, which can worsen period cramps.

-The Next Way How To Prevent Period Cramps is consume eggs.
+Another way to prevent period cramps is by consuming eggs.
 You need a lot of iron and vitamin B during menstruation.
 These nutrients help you prevent period cramps, as well as improving mood.

 Regular exercise can help prevent period cramps by improving blood flow and reducing stress.
 Exercise also releases endorphins, which are natural painkillers.
 Try to engage in moderate exercise for at least 30 minutes a day, five days a week.